• Skip to primary navigation

 My recipe for Slow Cooker Vegetarian Chili was first published on Sunday Supper Movement where I am a contributor.

-Slow cooker vegetarian chili with shredded cheese, cilantro, tortilla chips, and lime wedges.
+Slow cooker veggie chili with diced avocado, cilantro, and lime wedges in white bowls.

 The slow cooker has always been and always will be one of my favorite cooking appliances.